That song features the alto sax work of Jim Horn, perhaps the most recorded s

 Now that I think back, Jim Horn is probably the primary reason I picked the alto sax out of a vast fifth-grade band line-up.
 Music is a universal language.
 Jim Horn's exquisite playing spans the whole range of inflections that cause us to bond emotions and memories with what would otherwise be noise.
 If the task can't be done with anything from a soprano to bari sax, Mr Horn can switch to an oboe or flute and haunt me just as much.
 Check out his oboe playing in the The Carpenters classic, For All We Know.

 My parents approved my choice because they liked Boots Randolph's Yackety Sax.
 Mom and Dad bought a "vintage" Vito that probably dated from the late 1940s.
 It is gold to me still despite its lack of lacquer, countless dings, and green specks.
-It rests next to a Selmer Mark VI tenor, my parents' Christmas gift to me two years later.
+It rests next to a Selmer Mark VI tenor, my parents' Christ

 Sedaka and Horn are still amongst the ranks of the hardest-working and not-notorious people in show business.
 They've been recording, writing, and blessing our culture since the 1950s.
 I doubt they've seen the dusty roads of the Osage Cuestas.
 I do, nonetheless, thank them for the magic their music adds as dust turns to mud on this laughably wet day.